In a Nutshell

 Technical expert dialogue on the three SBSTA working areas on Article 6.4 (inclusion of emission avoidance and conservation enhancement, registries, authorisation of credits)

 CMA5/COP28 in Dubai.
-The Article 6.4 Supervisory Body will prepare recommendations on removals and methodologies for approval to CMA5.
+The Article 6.4 Supervisory Body’s recommendations on removals and methodologies have been sent for approval to CMA5.

 Article 6.4 Mechanism

 - Achieving Overall Mitigation of Global Emissions under the Paris Article 6.4 Mechanism (2019), by Wuppertal Institute

 - Designing the Article 6.4 mechanism: assessing selected baseline approaches and their implications (2019), by OECD and IEA

 - Best available technology and benchmark baseline setting under the Article 6.4 mechanism (2021), by Perspective Climate Group

 - Private sector engagement in Article 6- A post-COP27 analysis (December 2022) by Philip Lee LLP

 - Cooperative approaches or Article 6.4 mechanism: which of the Article 6 market mechanism will win the race to engage the private sector?
 (February 2023) by Holman Fenwick Willan LLP

 - UN standard-setters turn their attention to carbon removal (Oct 2022), by Eve Tamme and Paul Zakkour